Black-Beard-Sdk/sdk.net/Docs/Black.Beard.Dynamics.Services.md

 This constructor sets up the token resolver with the necessary REST client factory and configuration.

 <a name='M-Bb-Services-TokenResolver-GeTokenAsync-System-String,System-String-'></a>
-### GeTokenAsync(username,password) `method`
+### GeTokenAsync(userName,password) `method`

 ##### Summary

-Retrieves a token asynchronously using the provided username and password.
+Retrieves a token asynchronously using the provided userName and password.

 ##### Returns